jftsang/jftsang.github.io/content/date-time-and-timezones.md

 Tags: data, math, physics
 Slug: date-time-and-timezones

+This is a collection of notes about time and related concepts.
+A future post will talk about the problems of representing time in computer systems, especially distributed systems.
+These notes will be occasionally updated.

+## Introduction

 *Time* is taken to be a primitive concept that cannot be defined in terms of other phenomena, but can be characterised as a parameter of a system that allows the system to change.